Kitchen remodeling · Pasadena, CA

 Pasadena Kitchen Remodel — FAQ

-Different kitchens entirely.
-A Pasadena craftsman bungalow reads correctly with quarter-sawn oak or stained-wood cabinetry, paneled hood millwork, period tile (subway, hex, small mosaic in Arts-and-Crafts patterns), bungalow-era hardware (oil-rubbed bronze, hammered iron), and fixture silhouettes that honor the 1900–1930 design language.
-A Pasadena Spanish Colonial Revival keeps painted cabinetry, paneled hood with arched detailing, tumbled stone or terracotta accents, wrought-iron hardware, and warm color palettes.
-A Pasadena Tudor Revival or Prairie-style home calls for its own vocabulary.
-An east-Pasadena mid-century kitchen reads correctly with flat-panel cabinetry, clean-line stone, minimal upper cabinets, and integrated paneled appliances.
-A contemporary Oak Knoll custom stretches toward imported stone and full luxury fixture packages.
-We photograph and measure the whole home at the first visit so the kitchen reads as intentional to the architecture.
+Each one draws from its own era.
+Craftsman bungalows call for quarter-sawn oak or stained-wood cabinetry, paneled hood millwork, period tile — subway, hex, small Arts-and-Crafts mosaics — and bungalow-era hardware in oil-rubbed bronze or hammered iron, with fixtures that honor the 1900–1930 design language.
+Spanish Colonial Revival homes keep painted cabinetry, arched hood detailing, tumbled stone or terracotta accents, wrought-iron hardware, and warm palettes.
+Tudor Revival and Prairie houses each have a vocabulary of their own.
+East-Pasadena mid-century kitchens want flat-panel cabinetry, clean-line stone, minimal upper cabinets, and integrated paneled appliances, while a contemporary Oak Knoll custom stretches toward imported stone and full luxury fixture packages.
+We measure and photograph the entire house first, so the finished kitchen reads as part of the architecture.

 Get My Free Estimate — or call us directly — (310) 975-7590